intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 At the same time, the recipient of information or the target of a request should agree to receiving the information.
-It should not be burdened with extra processing if it does not have willigness or a need to do so.
+It should not be burdened with extra processing if it does not have willingness or a need to do so.
 This happens naturally in most protocol designs, but has been a problem for some cases where "slow path" packet processing is required or implied, and the recipient or router is not willing to handle this.